TimothyGu/learning-promises/by-building/README.md

 It turns out that `resolve` actually has special handling when called with a promise.
 In particular, resolving with another promise "adopts" that promise's state.
 In other words, when the other promise gets fulfilled, this promise should get fulfilled as well; ditto for rejected.

 > From a terminology standpoint, this illustrates the difference between "resolve" and "fulfill".
-"Resolving" has the special handling for promises, while "fulfulling" does not.
+"Resolving" has the special handling for promises, while "fulfilling" does not.
 To "fulfill" with value _v_ means to actually populate the promise with _v_.

 We add support for this by changing the `_resolve` function.
 Note: no modifications are made to `_reject`, since rejecting never has special handling for promises.